wbamberg/idl-reference/docs/nsIContentPolicy.md

 ShouldLoad will be called before loading the resource at aContentLocation
 to determine whether to start the load at all.

-@param aContentType      the type of content being tested.
-This will be one
-                         one of the TYPE_* constants.

-@param aContentLocation  the location of the content being checked; must
-                         not be null

-@param aRequestOrigin    OPTIONAL. the location of the resource that
-                         initiated this load request; can be null if
-                         inapplicable

-@param aContext          OPTIONAL. the nsIDOMNode or nsIDOMWindow that
-                         initiated the request, or something that can QI
-                         to one of those; can be null if inapplicable.
-                         Note that for navigation events (new windows and
-                         link clicks), this is the NEW window.

-@param aMimeTypeGuess    OPTIONAL. a guess for the requested content's
-                         MIME type, based on information available to
-                         the request initiator (e.g., an OBJECT's type
-                         attribute); does not reliably reflect the
-                         actual MIME type of the requested content

-@param aExtra            an OPTIONAL argument, pass-through for non-Gecko
-                         callers to pass extra data to callees.

-@param aRequestPrincipal an OPTIONAL argument, defines the principal that
-                         caused the load.
-This is optional only for
-                         non-gecko code: all gecko code should set this
-                         argument.
-For navigation events, this is
-                         the principal of the page that caused this load.

-@return ACCEPT or REJECT_*

 @note shouldLoad can be called while the DOM and layout of the document
 involved is in an inconsistent state.
 This means that implementors of